 To me, rewilding is an exciting and flexible conservation concept that at its heart focuses on creating healthy functional environments through long-term efforts to facilitate natural processes to take over.
 Whilst rewilding is often seen as being large-scale, I believe it can happen anywhere, even small or urban areas filled with people.
 In fact, rewilding is an essential tool for reconnecting people with the natural world – it is as much about rewilding people as it is about places.

 Bobby Cross: I am an undergrad Ecology student at the University of Sussex.
-After working for many years in conservation and tourism, I moved from South Africa to the UK to study.
+After working for many years in conservation and tourism, I moved from South Africa to the UK to further my studies.
 For the first time in my life, I witnessed the true scale of biodiversity loss and lack of wild spaces that makes rewilding such an important conservation practice, both for nature and people.

-I’m hoping that I will be able to encourage and implement rewilding projects both on campus and in the greater Sussex community.
+I am currently in the process of re-starting the Sussex University Rewilding Society, and I hope that I will be able to encourage and implement community-based rewilding projects both on campus and in the greater Sussex community.